Joan Crawford: 1952–1972: Later career

 In 1965, she played Amy Nelson in I Saw What You Did, another William Castle vehicle.
 She starred as circus owner Monica Rivers in Herman Cohen's thriller Berserk!
 (1967).
-After the film's release, Crawford guest-starred as herself on The Lucy Show.
+After that film's release, Crawford guest-starred as herself in The Lucy Show.
 The episode, "Lucy and the Lost Star", first aired on February 26, 1968.
-Crawford allegedly struggled during rehearsals, however, she was letter-perfect on the day of the show, which included dancing the Charleston, and received two standing ovations from the studio audience.
+Crawford allegedly struggled during rehearsals; however, she was letter-perfect on the day of the show, which included dancing the Charleston, and received two standing ovations from the studio audience.

 In October 1968, Crawford's 29-year-old daughter, Christina (who was then acting in New York in the soap opera The Secret Storm), needed immediate medical attention for a ruptured ovarian tumor.
 Despite the fact that Christina's character was a 28-year-old, Crawford played the role for one week.

 Crawford's appearance in the 1969 television film Night Gallery (which served as pilot to the series that followed) was the first occasion when Steven Spielberg directed a professional actor.
 Crawford made a cameo appearance as herself in the first episode of The Tim Conway Show, which aired on January 30, 1970.
-She starred on the big screen one final time, playing Dr. Brockton in Herman Cohen's science fiction horror film Trog (1970), rounding out a career spanning 45 years and more than 80 motion pictures.
+She starred on the big screen one final time, playing Dr. Brockton in Herman Cohen's science-fiction horror film Trog (1970), rounding out a career spanning 45 years and more than 80 motion pictures.
 Crawford made three more television appearances, including one as Stephanie White in a 1970 episode ("The Nightmare") of The Virginian, and as Joan Fairchild (her final dramatic performance) in a 1972 episode ("Dear Joan: We're Going to Scare You to Death") of The Sixth Sense.